Tuna and billfish larval distributions in a warming ocean: Methods

 where $\mathds{1}_A(\mathbf{r})$ is an indicator function such that $\mathds{1}_A(\mathbf{r})=1$ if $\mathbf{r}\in A$ and $\mathds{1}_A(\mathbf{r})=0$ otherwise.
 The quantity $\mathrm{DI}(\mathbf{r})$ is a simple counter of positive reference larval densities at a chosen location.

 \paragraph*{Data availability.} The data on larval abundance are publicly accessible from Zenodo at \url{https://doi.org/10.5281/zenodo.6592148}.
-The data on sea-surface temperature (SST) measured together with larval abundance and used for model learning are a property of the government of Japan; requests for access should be directed at the corresponding author.
-The SST data used to predict the effects of ocean warming on tuna and billfish larvae are from the Hadley Centre Sea Ice and Sea Surface Temperature data set (HadISST) publicly accessible at \url{https://www.metoffice.gov.uk/hadobs/hadisst/}.
+The data on sea-surface temperature (SST) used to predict the effects of ocean warming on tuna and billfish larvae are from the Hadley Centre Sea Ice and Sea Surface Temperature data set (HadISST) publicly accessible at \url{https://www.metoffice.gov.uk/hadobs/hadisst/}.
+The SST data measured during the original larval survey and used for model learning are a property of the government of Japan; requests for access should be directed at the corresponding author.
+As an alternative, we confirmed that the HadISST data for the reference period correlates strongly with the measured SST data, and is sufficient to replicate the study.
+The results of the replicability run are available at \url{https://doi.org/10.17605/OSF.IO/42HM8}.
 The data on mixed layer depth and salinity are publicly accessible from The World Ocean Atlas (WOA18) at \url{https://www.ncei.noaa.gov/access/world-ocean-atlas-2018/}.
 The data on sea surface height relative to geoid are publicly accessible from the NCEP Global Ocean Data Assimilation System (GODAS) at \url{https://psl.noaa.gov/data/gridded/data.godas.html}.
 The data on surface partial pressure of carbon dioxide in sea water, mole concentration of dissolved molecular oxygen in sea water, mass concentration of chlorophyll a in sea water, mole concentration of phosphate in sea water, sea water pH reported on total scale, and mole concentration of nitrate in sea water are publicly accessible from the Copernicus Marine Service Information at \url{https://marine.copernicus.eu/access-data}.
 The data on eddy kinetic energy are a part of the Archiving, Validation and Interpretation of Satellite Oceanographic (AVISO) data publicly accessible at \url{https://www.aviso.altimetry.fr/en/data/data-access.html}.

 \paragraph*{Code availability.} The code developed for this analysis is publicly accessible from the Open Science Framework (OSF) at \url{https://doi.org/10.17605/OSF.IO/42HM8}.